 Conditions That Allow Mosquitoes To Thrive

-In spring, summer, and fall, the temperatures in Tennessee are perfect for mosquitoes to hatch and multiply.
-But, during the summer, they multiply even faster.
+In spring, summer, and fall, the temperatures in Illinois and Iowa are perfect for mosquitoes to hatch and multiply.
+During the summer, they multiply even faster.
 This is because the ideal temperature for mosquitoes is above 80 degrees Fahrenheit.
 In the 80's, the body of a mosquito moves like a well-oiled machine.
 Conversely, mosquitoes slow down when it gets cold.
 Some species completely die off during the winter, except for the eggs they lay in still water.
 This is the case with Aedes aegypti and Aedes albopictus, which are linked to the spread of many dangerous mosquito-borne viruses.
 When the temperature drops to 50 degrees Fahrenheit, mosquitoes will search your yard for any items that can hold at least an inch of water.
 Therefore, our prevention tip for this condition isn't a summer tip.
 It's actually a winter tip.

 Winter Mosquito Tip

 When you remove objects from your yard that hold water, you can reduce the number of mosquito eggs that will hatch during the spring.

 The more still water mosquitoes can find, the more offspring they can produce all year long.
 In spring, when we get a lot of precipitation in Illinois and Iowa, mosquitoes find all kinds of places to lay their eggs in our yards.
 Some of them might surprise you.
 For still water, we have some spring tips for you.

 A tire swing: If you have one of these in your yard, consider poking a hole in the bottom of the tire to allow the rainwater to drain out.
 Poking a hole in the bottom of any container in your yard is a good idea.

 Gutters: When a gutter gets obstructed by leaves, it gives mosquitoes the perfect location to breed.
 Routinely check and clean your gutters.